Helios113/deep_nano/content/authors/admin/_index.md

 last_name: Georgiev

 # Is this the primary user of the site?
-superuser:  ßyes #false yes true
+superuser:  yes #false yes true

 # Role/position
 role: Professor of Nanoelectronics